 Being a home seller can be awkward from time to time.
 You’re required to let a lot of people you’ve never met explore your home, judge it, and then come to you with offers for how much they believe the property is worth to them.
-In order to try making the whole experience a bit easier, we’ve put together these 4 tips for evaluating offers for your house in Los Angeles.
+In order to try making the whole experience a bit easier, we’ve put together these 4 tips for evaluating offers for your house in Riverside.

 TREAT IT ALL AS A BUSINESS TRANSACTION